Raefabdulnazir/Connectfour/README.md

 # Connectfour

-This is the project made for IEEE Python Bootcamp.
+This is the project I made for IEEE Python Bootcamp.

 This is a game that needs 2 players.The 1st player that gets 4 same coloured discs in a line(horizontal/vertical/diagonal) wins